Steven O'Leary: Former Martin County deputy sentenced to prison for falsifying dozens of drug arrests

 "It just destroyed me.
 Nobody really believed me at first," said Samuel Palmieri, who was arrested by O'Leary in 2018 on false drug charges.

-“This man is a cruel bully who intentionally tried to destroy people’s lives,” said another victim, James Sutton.
-“Waking up in jail with three felonies you didn’t commit, looking at a 5-year sentence, is not a good day,” Sutton said.
+"This man is a cruel bully who intentionally tried to destroy people's lives," said another victim, James Sutton.
+"Waking up in jail with three felonies you didn't commit, looking at a five-year sentence, is not a good day."

-“It wasn’t just one case, it wasn’t just two cases, it was 89 cases,” said Assistant State Attorney Nita Denton.
+"It wasn't just one case.
+It wasn't just two cases," said assistant state attorney Nita Denton.
+"It was 89 cases."

+"He said, 'Don't worry about it, just a little bit of cocaine,'" recalled Palmieri.

-“I think it’s ridiculous he wants to lean on the fact that he’s a drug addict because there are a lot of people who do drugs and they don’t act like that,” Palmieri said.
+"I think it's ridiculous he wants to lean on the fact that he's a drug addict, because there are a lot of people who do drugs and they don't act like that," said Palmieri.

-Snyder said changes have been made at the agency following O’Leary’s actions.

-Supervisors now look at evidence from deputies before it is sealed and submitted.

-“We just have to now trust that all we could do to make it somewhat right has been done,” Snyder said.
+"We just have to now trust that all we could do to make it somewhat right has been done," said Snyder.